 Cadence paused.
 Didn’t that mean that this was—

 She shook her head.
 No, of course not.
 What happened was because of circumstances.
 No one was at fault.
-Everything was up to chance and circumstance, and there was nothing anybody could do about that.
+Everything was up to chance, situation, and circumstance, and there was nothing anybody could do about that.

 “Then there’s the question on how they knew Duccio spilled to begin with.”
 Francis placed a hand over his mouth in thought.
 “But maybe I’m just being a pessimist.
 Maybe Verga was right.
 The main point is that their operation was shut down without much cost on our side.”

 “Hey, watch it.
 My mental wellbeing is worth a fortune.”

 Really, it was simpler that way.
 She was used to leaving developments that were ‘a little too good to be true’ as is.
 ‘Don’t question good things that come your way’ was the saying.
 But for some reason, with this case, she felt an itch that wouldn’t go away.

 That ridiculous-looking wallet that Verga had.
 Duccio’s gruesome death.
 Which was not her fault.
 But… what would she gain from scratching this itch?

 Cadence hit the Sognare as she mulled.
 There, she played the piano, had an odd conversation, and reached a conclusion.